 All told, if you check your Google Analytics, (if you don’t have Google Analytics installed on your site, this is a key first step), the chances are that 30%+ of your traffic will be coming from Google SEO.
 If you have a lot more than that, either your SEO is working very nicely already, or perhaps you don’t have the other channels of email alerts, direct usage and usability, social media, and offline marketing, driving your website as efficiently as they might (in which case there are other guides in our resources library you may want to explore).

 If you’ve done that, you might want to understand why Homeflow sites are a better foundation for your SEO.
-And if you’re looking for detailed advice and ideas, there’s no better place to start than our SEO benchmarking or advanced guide.
-You’ll also find lots more in our resources library.
 If you’ve read lots of this and you are trying to follow through a broader read about search engines, then the next step would be to explore the types of traffic you can expect from Google as an estate agent.